-4.2.1 The pastors shall be comprised of not less than three men who satisfy the qualifications for the office of pastor set forth in 1 Timothy 3:1-7 and Titus 1:6-9.
+- 4.2.1 The pastors shall be comprised of not less than three men who satisfy the qualifications for the office of pastor set forth in 1 Timothy 3:1-7 and Titus 1:6-9.
 Only men may serve as pastors in accordance with 1 Timothy 2:12; 3:2.
-Should circumstances arise that leave the church with fewer than three pastors, the remaining pastors shall act as soon as possible to propose qualified pastors to the congregation.

-4.2.2 In order to encourage the biblically mandated development of leaders within the church, every effort should be made to ensure that at least one-third of the pastors are drawn from the congregation and receive no financial compensation from the church.
-Those pastors who receive financial compensation from the church will be referred to as "staff pastors" for the purposes of these Bylaws, although biblically and functionally there is no difference among the pastors.
-No pastor shall hold the office of deacon during his tenure.

-4.2.3 Subject to the will of the congregation, the pastors shall oversee the ministry and resources of the church.
+Should circumstances arise that leave the church with fewer than three pastors, the remaining pastors shall act as soon as possible to propose qualified pastors to the congregation. - 4.2.2 In order to encourage the biblically mandated development of leaders within the church, every effort should be made to ensure that at least one-third of the pastors are drawn from within the congregation.
+In order to encourage financial accountability, every effort should be made to ensure that at least one-third of the pastors do not receive a regular full-time salary from the church.
+Those pastors who receive any regular financial compensation (including part-time) from the church will be referred to as "staff pastors" for the purposes of these Bylaws, although biblically and functionally there is no difference between staff and non-staff pastors.
+No pastor shall hold the office of deacon during his tenure. - 4.2.3 Subject to the will of the congregation, the pastors shall oversee the ministry and resources of the church.
 In keeping with the principles set forth in Acts 6:1-6 and 1 Peter 5:1-4, the pastors shall devote their time to prayer, the ministry of the Word, and shepherding God's flock.